ibtihelbs/POLARIZED/README.md

   - Performance optimization
   - Incorporating on-scroll animations
   - Adding additional features to the website and admin dashboard, including enhancing the Cart and Checkout pages.
-- Collaborated with cross-functional teams to ensure seamless integration of design elements and functionality.
-- Conducted rigorous testing and debugging for optimal performance and security.

 ## Achievements